-Knowing you can have a lasting positive impact on your community and things you care about is a great feeling.
+Knowing you can have a lasting positive impact on your community is a great feeling.
 The positive effects give others a big boost too, says Blind Low Vision NZ.
 The charity provides practical and emotional support and services to people of all ages who are blind or have low vision.